MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Manager.md

     And
 ```

-#### Define workflow rules that say which columns a card can move to based on which column it is in right now
+#### STORY: Define workflow rules that say which columns a card can move to based on which column it is in right now

 ```Gherkin
 Scenario: Define a set of columns that a card can move to when it leaves a column